Uterotonic: Analogs

 Oxytocin plays an integral role in regulation of many of the body's biological processes- especially labor regulation.
 Since its structure was revealed in 1953, it has been the subject of intensive research.
 Some of the analogs produced from extensive modification of its chemical structure residues have produced drugs and therapies that are utilized as uterotonics.
 Similar to oxytocin, analogues bind to oxytocin receptors found along the muscles of the uterus and act as an agonist.
 During pregnancy, the number of oxytocin receptors increase until reaching their peak near completion of the pregnancy.
 An important note is that not all analogs of oxytocin work as an receptor agonist or as a uterotonic.
 Some may oppose uterine contractility such as atosiban.

 Carbetocin

-Carbetocin: A long-acting synthetic analog with a half-life 4-10 times longer than natural oxytocin, it is used to control postpartum hemorrhaging or bleeding after giving birth.
-Heat-stable carbetocin does not require refrigeration unlike oxytocin; an notable advantage for use in low medical resource areas.
+Carbetocin: A long-acting synthetic analog with a half-life 4 to 10 times longer than natural oxytocin, it is used to control postpartum hemorrhaging or bleeding after giving birth.
+Heat-stable carbetocin does not require refrigeration unlike oxytocin; a notable advantage for use in low medical resource areas.
 It is approved for use in 23 various countries around the world (not approved in United States).
 In Canadian and German guidelines, carbetocin is recommended as a first-line therapy treatment for post-partum hemorrhaging with notable efficacy when used with cesarean section deliveries.
 Carbetocin has been shown to be more effective than oxytocin in preventing postpartum hemorrhaging as well.
 Common side effects of carbetocin include vomiting, fever, and hypertension- similar side effect profile to that of oxytocin.
 Both carbetocin and oxytocin are listed on the World Health Organization's Essential Medicines List.